home-assistant/home-assistant.io/source/_integrations/yale_smart_alarm.markdown

 ## Binary Sensors

-Provides support for contact sensors for doors showing if door is open or closed
+Provides support for contact sensors for doors showing if door is open or closed.

 ## Lock